FullstackSammy/lifeshare/README.md

      - No broken links found
      - testing responsiveness with [AmIResponsive](https://ui.dev/amiresponsive?url=https://lifeshare.herokuapp.com/)
 #
+## Future feautures
+- Future feautures are to implement the private_message app in the [Back-End](https://github.com/FullstackSammy/drf-api) to make it possible for the users to chat with each other.
+   - This will include:
+      - Create messages and sending them to the contacts
+      - Edit a message that has been sent
+      - Deleteing a message tha has been sent
 ## Bugs in development
 - Added README-files to fast and hindered installment of dependencies
    - Delete all files that could interfere